 An intervenor is an organization that is not a plaintiff or defendant in a case but may be affected by the issues involved, that submits specialized information or expertise to the court.

-Will the Regional Haze Rule affect my business?
+Would the Regional Haze Rule affect my business?

 Yes, the implementation process will cost at least $2 billion for companies to carry out over the next few years.
 As a result, the rule could force some power plants to go offline and drive up electricity costs for Texans.

-A late-March ruling made by the U.S. Court of Appeals for the Fifth Circuit left intact Texas’ stay of the U.S. Environmental Protection Agency’s (EPA) Regional Haze Rule.
+A ruling made by the U.S. Court of Appeals for the Fifth Circuit left intact Texas’ stay of the U.S. Environmental Protection Agency’s (EPA) Regional Haze Rule.

 Clean Power Plan: Carbon Regulations